We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Researchers in a 2000 study concluded that an extract of myrrh could kill off several everyday pathogens.
 This includes:

 Myrrh is generally well-tolerated, but ingesting it may cause diarrhea.
 If applying myrrh to the skin, it’s possible to experience a small skin rash.
 If consumed in large doses, myrrh may cause heart problems.

 Myrrh is typically prepackaged, so be sure to follow the dosage instructions on the label.

 Many all-natural household cleaners use thyme essential oil.
 This oil has been shown to be especially helpful against antibiotic-resistant bacteria.

 Thyme essential oil is for external use only.
 You shouldn’t take thyme oil by mouth.
 Before applying to the affected area, be sure to dilute the essential oil with equal parts carrier oil.
 Common carrier oils include coconut and olive oils.

 Applying undiluted essential oil to the skin may cause inflammation and irritation.

 Carvacrol is an ingredient found in oregano essential oil.
 It has important therapeutic properties that further activate healing in the body when inhaled.
-Oregano oil has been found to help heal gastric ulcers and reduce inflammation.
+Carvacrol in oregano oil has been found to help heal gastric ulcers and reduce inflammation.

-You may also be able to eradicate bacteria in the home with a homemade cleaning agent made of oregano essential oil, vinegar, water, and lemon.
+You may also be able to eradicate bacteria in the home with a homemade cleaning agent made of:

-Be sure to discuss your interest in natural antibiotics with your doctor.
+Be sure to discuss your interest in natural antibiotics with your healthcare provider.
 They can help you explore your options and help you weigh the potential benefits and risks of each regimen.